jtnystrom/Discount/README.md

 A new directory called /path/to/output/dir_counts will be created with the output.

-Upper and lower bounds filtering, and other parameters, may be seen in the online help:
+Usage of upper and lower bounds filtering, histogram generation, and other functions, may be seen in the online help:

 `
 ./spark-submit.sh --help
 `

 ## Usage (minimizer ordering evaluation)

+Discount can also be used to evaluate the efficiency of various minimizer orderings and motif sets.

 `
 ./spark-submit.sh --motif-set DOCKS/res_10_50_4_0.txt -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --write-stats